Southern Style Vegan Banana Pudding

 - 2 tablespoons organic sugar

-In a measuring cup, combine 1/2 cup soy milk (or other plant-based milk) with cornstarch and 1/4 cup sugar.
+In a measuring cup, combine 1/2 cup soy milk (or other plant-based milk) with corn starch and 1/4 cup sugar.
 Whisk until dissolved then pour the mixture in a saucepan with the remaining milk and warm over medium heat.
-Bring to a low boil and continually whisk until mixture starts to thicken, for about 5 minutes.
+Bring to a low boil and continually whisk until mixture starts to thicken, for about 2 minutes.
 Remove from heat, stir in vanilla extract then transfer to a bowl and allow to cool.
 Cover and refrigerate for a minimum of 3 hours or up to overnight.
 Once the pudding is thickened, use a hand mixer to beat it until smooth.
+This step is key to getting a smooth pudding-like texture!
+Don’t skip it.

 In an 8×8″ dish (or similarly sized dish) cover the bottom with vanilla wafers.
 Top with a layer of bananas then cover with pudding.
 Refrigerate while you make the topping.